CASE STUDIES

 Our editorial read across the four dimensions we use to assess creative work — an authorship-weighted Cultural-Signal Score, reflecting judgement, not a measured metric.

-74 /100CULTURAL-SIGNAL SCOREBetting early and hard on a cashless Nigeria — building resilient rails and a physical agent army ahead of demand — was a sharp, prescient call.
-But the playbook is imported wholesale from China's Alipay/WeChat super-app model, not invented for the market.
+Betting early on a cashless Nigeria and building resilient rails plus a physical agent army ahead of demand was prescient and well adapted to the market.
+The playbook is imported wholesale from Alipay/WeChat, so this is 'recognisable elsewhere, new to this market' — a 4, not a 5.

 THE CONTEXT